jahnvisrivastava100/Google-Search-EngineClone--Dark-Mode-Enable/README.md

 # Google-Search-EngineClone-Dark-Mode-Enable

 <b>This project is all about creating a clone of google search engine.
-Using HTML and CSS only
+Using HTML and CSS only.

-With feature to enable dark mode and Light Mode as per requirement It allows to switch between simple search and image search</b>
+<b>With feature to enable dark mode and Light Mode as per requirement.</b>

+It allows to switch between simple search and image search</b>

 To get a better picture of how it works go through this video [https://youtu.be/usCFj34nEtM]